TatianaBakwenye/Interpretation_package/README.md

 # Interpretation_package

 ## Overview
 The interpretation_package is a repository designed for generating plots based on the SHAP and shapley packages for model results interpretation.
 It is divided into two main sections: interpretation and interpretation_time.
-Each section contains scripts, data, models, and visualizations aimed at providing insights into data interpretation both statically and over time.
+Each section contains scripts, data, models, and visualizations.

+## Folder Descriptions
+- data/: Synthetically created datasets used for testing purposes.
+- models/: These folders contain synthetic models that are used alongside the data to test interpretation functions.
+- visualization/: This folder stores all generated visual outputs after running the execute_interpretation.py and execute_interpretation_time.py scripts.

 ## Directory Structure
 ### 1. interpretation